-Outstanding Debt Service Payments for Performance Based State Obligations RI Economic Development Corporation - Fidelity RI Economic Development Corporation - Fidelity II RI Economic Development Corporation - Fleet Summary - All Outstanding and Projected Debt Service Payments (Including Performance Based Agreements)
+Outstanding Debt Service Payments for Performance Based State Obligations RI Economic Development Corporation - Fidelity C-31 RI Economic Development Corporation - Fidelity II C-32 RI Economic Development Corporation - Fleet C-33 Summary - All Outstanding and Projected Debt Service Payments (Including Performance Based Agreements) C-34

-Capital Budget document contains information relating to Governor Carcieri's recommended capital budget for FY 2007 and the capital improvement plan for the planning horizon encompassing FY 2007 through FY 2011.
+The Capital Budget document contains information relating to Governor Carcieri's recommended capital budget for FY 2007 and the capital improvement plan for the planning horizon encompassing FY 2007 through FY 2011.
 The Capital Budget addresses the Governor's desire to develop "Pathways to Prosperity" which will lead the State of Rhode Island to a more vibrant and competitive economic position.
-This capital plan addresses the Governor's desire to create pathways to economic prosperity developing by infrastructure that will lead to better educational facilities, better jobs, and a high quality of life for Rhode Islanders.
+This capital plan addresses the Governor's desire to create pathways to economic prosperity developing by the infrastructure that will lead to better educational facilities, better jobs, and a high quality of life for Rhode Islanders.
 By targeting resources provided by general obligation bonds, long-term leases, and pay-as-you-go capital funds, the Governor's plan attempts to build these pathways.